aopanis/Stat-Homework/README.md

 # Stat Homework

-A repository containing the answers to some stupid stat homework.
+A repository containing the answers to stat homework.